julianoes/siyi-a8-mini-camera-manager/README.md

 - Show the camera interace and settings.
 The only settings available for now are the streaming resolution.

 ![QGroundControl camera settings screenshot](docs/qgroundcontrol-camera-screenshot.png)

+## Troubleshooting

+### It doesn't work, video does not appear

+This could have a couple of reasons:

+- Are both processes running, the rtsp-rebroadcast as well as the camera-manager?
+- Are all arguments to camera-manager correct?